Date of Award:

 William R. Dobson

 Seibel, Karen R., "The Relationship Between Congruence Among Communication Channels and Degree of Mental Health" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6003.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .